-In April 2013, the New York State Department of Health was awarded a State Innovation Models (SIM) grant by the Centers for Medicare and Medicaid Innovation (CMMI) to develop a State Healthcare Innovation Plan (SHIP).
-This page will serve as a resource as the Department works to collaborate with stakeholders across the state to refine its SHIP.
+In April 2013, the New York State Department of Health was awarded a State Innovation Models (SIM) grant by the Centers for Medicare and Medicaid Innovation (CMMI) to develop a State Healthcare Innovation Plan (hereafter "the Plan").
 Please visit this page again for updates.

 In September 2012, New York State applied for a Model Testing Grant through the Center for Medicare and Medicaid Innovation (CMMI).
 The application included the creation of a State Healthcare Innovation Plan that included six models of care that would be tested in New York State.
 New York did not receive the Model Testing Award, but instead was awarded a Model Pre-Testing Assistance Award.

 This award resulted in an eight-month process of refining and further developing New York's SHIP.
 New York has conducted outreach over the past several months, and is convening regional stakeholders to further refine its approach to transforming health care in the state.